RyanMyatThu/DataStructures-Algorithms-Java-/Language/Java/Algorithms/SearchingAlgorithms/BinaryTrees/Depth_First_Search_BinaryTree/InOrderTraversal/Explaination.md

 ---

 ## What is In-Order Traversal?
-In-Order traversal one of the 3 types of **DFS** (Depth first search) strategies.
+In-Order traversal is one of the 3 types of **DFS** (Depth first search) strategies.
 During in-order traversal technique, the nodes of the tree will be visited in the following sequence:

 1. Left subtree
 2. Root of the tree